hartenfels/Semantics4J/README.md

 Indviduals support `equals`, `hashCode` and `compareTo` (by implementing Comparable), so you can compare them for equality, sort collections of them or use them as hash keys.
+They are also `Serializable` and effectively immutable.

 ### semantics.Util